 Mitsubishi Electric uses eco-friendly R410A refrigerant, which minimizes impact on the ozone layer and transfers heat efficiently.
-The company promotes sustainability by training dealers on the correct handling and recovery of refrigerants and on the proper installation its units.
+The company promotes sustainability by training dealers on the correct handling and recovery of refrigerants and on the proper installation of our units.

-Mitsubishi Electric Cooling and Heating is a market leader in sustainable practices.
-It has embraced its parent corporation’s Environmental Vision 2021, which aims to cut CO2 emissions and resource use by 30 percent.
+Mitsubishi Electric is a market leader in sustainable practices.
+It has embraced its parent corporation’s Environmental Vision 2021, which aims to cut carbon dioxide emissions and resource use by 30 percent.

 BuildingGreen gave Mitsubishi Electric products one of its Top 10 Product awards in 2012.